parse-community/parse-dashboard/README.md

 You may set the host, port and mount path by supplying the `--host`, `--port` and `--mountPath` options to parse-dashboard.
 You can use anything you want as the app name, or leave it out in which case the app ID will be used.

 NB: the `--dev` parameter is disabling production-ready security features, do not use this parameter when starting the dashboard in production.
 This parameter is useful if you are running on docker.
+Use it to
+- allow non HTTPS connections on localhost,
+- allow no-auth access on localhost.

 After starting the dashboard, you can visit http://localhost:4040 in your browser: